 Here are 20 of the most common air conditioner problems you must know, tips to help you troubleshoot the issue and guide you to the right course of action to prolong your AC life.

-The most common fear when you initiate your air conditioning troubleshooting review might be that you will turn your unit on and hear no sound.
-This can arise solely from the reasons for broken electrical parts and faults in the wiring that services it or could be something as simple as a blown a fuse or a tripped circuit breaker.
-Whenever this happens, you simply need to reset it on the circuit breaker panel.
+When you initiate your air conditioning troubleshooting review, the most common fear might be that you will turn your unit on and hear no sound.
+This can arise solely from the reasons for broken electrical parts and faults in the wiring that services it or could be something as simple as a blown fuse or a tripped circuit breaker.
+Whenever this happens, you need to reset it on the circuit breaker panel.
 However, if the AC still does not turn on, you may be having trouble with the thermostat of your AC.
 In some cases, the problem can be because of the blower belt.

 Electrical Problems: AC does not Turn Off

-If your air conditioner is repeatedly running and not able to reach a set temperature, it might be the reason for the accumulation of dust and grime in your AC filter.
+If your air conditioner is repeatedly running and cannot reach a set temperature, it might be the reason for the accumulation of dust and grime in your AC filter.
 This problem can lead to frozen AC coils; the regular AC maintenance is the solution to deal with this.

-On the other side, if your AC unit can cool at the desired temperature, but continuously running all the time anyway, this can be the issue with the controls.
-Checking your thermostat and relay switches is a good idea whenever you are having trouble turning your AC off.
+On the other side, if your AC unit can cool at the desired temperature but continuously running all the time anyway, this can be an issue with the controls.
+Checking your thermostat and relay switches is a good idea whenever you have trouble turning your AC off.
 In most cases, you need to replace your thermostat to fix this problem.

 Low Refrigerant Charge